psq/flexr/README.md

 Ultimately, once the support for signature verification is added, the need for an Oracle contract will be removed, and a model like the [Coinbase Oracle](https://docs.pro.coinbase.com/#oracle) can be used by passing a signed price data payload to the [rebase](#flexr-rebase-math) function.
 The signed payload contains the price and the timestamp, making it secure.
 Again, removing the need for a trusted third party to update the oracle.
 Decentralization FTW!
 Multiple such oracles could be added.

+To avoid rebasing too often and introduce unnecessary noise, a rebase will be triggered only if the price has deviated more than 5% lower or higher than the target price (not fully implemented at the moment).

 ## The flexr Geyser
 Liquidity providers on swapr get a token representing their share of the liquity they provide on the flexr-wrapr pair (STX needs to be wrapped to provide an SRC20 equivalent token).
 Not only do liquitity providers benefit by earning a fee on all swaps, they also benefit by staking their liquity token in exchange for higher and higher rewards the longer they stake their tokens.